National Flower of Turkey: The Stunning Tulip Its Power

 How is the national flower depicted in Turkish culture?

-The national flower of Turkey holds a dear place in Turkish folklore and traditions.
+This flower holds a dear place in Turkish folklore and traditions.
 It often serves as an emblem of various cultural narratives and has helped to shape the cultural landscape of Turkey.

 How is the national flower used in Turkish art and fashion?